esterpantaleo/NGS_utils/README.md

 ### simulationToTrackHub.py: example of usage
-This code has been created to plot in the UCSC Genome Browser some data specific to our workflow.
-It plots a set of bigWig files containing data over a small region of the genome (chr5:131989505-132120576 in the example below) and creates a Track Hub that you can visualize in the Genome Browser.
+This code has been created to plot in the UCSC Genome Browser some simulation data specific to our workflow.
+Our simulations produce a set of bigWig files that cover a small genomic region (chr5:131989505-132120576 in the example below).
+The code creates a Track Hub with the simulated data that can be visualized in the Genome Browser.

-Note: with default options, this code can only be run on the PPS cluster if you are part of the stephenslab group on the cluster.
-If you wish to use this code elsewhere, you need to specify a folder with http access using option --mountpoint and the http address associated to it using option --http_address.

 From the terminal cd into the repository and type:

     python simulationToTrackHub.py --hub_name testNGS/sim data/sim/samplesheet.sim.txt

-If correctly executed with default mountpoint and http address, the python code will print the following message:
+If correctly executed, the python code will print the following message:

     go to http://genome.ucsc.edu/cgi-bin/hgHubConnect and click on the My Hubs window
     copy paste the following string in the URL field